Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Introduction

-These challenges led to a growing recent interest in \textit{machine unlearning}~\cite{liu2024threats, nguyen2022survey}.
-In this setup, we wish to remove the effects of a given part of the training data on a given pretrained model while preserving its generalization performance.
-In this framework, we are given an \textit{unlearn set} we wish to forget, and a \textit{retain set} which represents the training data.
-Many existing methods~\cite{kurmanji2024towards, lin2024gdr} tackle the unlearning problem by combining gradient ascent on the unlearn set to degrade the model performance on these data points with gradient descent on the retain set to preserve its performance on unseen data.
-Although these approaches have shown promising results, many depend on having a large retain set, leading to poor performance when only a limited amount of data is available.
-In real-world scenarios, access to extensive training data is often restricted, such as in proprietary datasets used by companies or confidential medical records.
-In such cases, unlearning methods must be effective even with a small dataset.
+These challenges led to a growing recent interest in \emph{machine unlearning}~\citep{liu2024threats,nguyen2022survey}.
+In this setup, we wish to remove the effects of a given part of the training data on a pretrained model while preserving its generalization performance.
+In practice, we are given an \emph{unlearn set} that we wish to forget and a \emph{retain set} that represents the training data.
+Many existing methods~\citep{kurmanji2024towards,lin2024gdr} combine gradient ascent on an \textbf{unlearn set} -- for degrading performance on selected data, with gradient descent on a \textbf{retain set} -- for preserving accuracy elsewhere.

+Very often however, models are released without their full training dataset, and one may only have access a small fraction of the training data to serve as a retain set.
+For instance, Whisper large-V3 ~\citep{radford2023robust}, an ASR foundation model, was trained on a proprietary dataset comprising over 5 million hours of labeled audio recordings.
+Although this private dataset cannot serve as a retain set, small-scale publicly available ASR datasets such as LibriSpeech can be used as substitutes.
+The key observation of this paper is that leading unlearning methods average over the retain set.
+However, when the retain set is small, one aims to go beyond averages and extract as much information as possible from the retain set.

-In this work, we tackle the challenge of machine unlearning in scenarios where access to the retain set is limited.
-To address this issue, we propose a novel algorithm named \textit{\ourmethod{}}, which enables effective unlearning while minimizing the impact on the model's generalization performance.
-Rather than relying heavily on the retain set to offset the negative effects of the unlearning process, our method focuses on directly mitigating interference effects at their source.
+In this work, we tackle the challenge of machine unlearning with a limited retain set.
+We propose a novel algorithm named \textit{\ourmethod{}}, which enables effective unlearning while minimizing the impact on the model's generalization performance.
+The key idea is to use the gradients over the retain set to estimate a subspace of gradients that should be maintained.
+This way, rather than relying heavily on the retain set to offset the negative effects of the unlearning process, our method directly mitigate interference by taking update steps that are orthogonal to the retain subspace.